Neil-Patel-12/Photoshop_Clone/README.md

 # Photoshop_Clone
 ![Screenshot 2024-01-07 185430](https://github.com/Neil-Patel-12/Photoshop_Clone/assets/108227267/c54a1ffd-1ae5-4e78-a1d9-d8702c5d1b5c) <br>
+# What is this you may ask???
+Implemented multiple image blending modes (image manipulation algorithms) for TGA files using C++ and binary I/O. The available blending modes include screen, overlay, separate, combine, add green, and flip 180 degrees.
 # Process to follow
 Download the zip file <br>
 Then, delete everything in the output folder (so that when you run the program, all files will be places in the output folder) <br>